dadamssg/c2-api-docs/README.md

       save-company.js
   server.js
 ```
-The files will automatically get incorporated into the mock server.
+The files will automatically get incorporated into the mock server as functional endpoints.

 ### Structure
 Route files can either be a `.js` file that exports an object or a `.json` file.
 See this example route file.